 - 7 Talent Management

-The Pharmaceutical industries has seen more action in the recent years than ever.
-The discovery of new diseases more frequently than ever has set the industry on the warpath to find a cure for all these ailments.
+Pharmaceutical industries have seen more action in recent years than ever before.
+The growing frequency with which new diseases are being discovered has set the industry on the warpath to find a cure for all these ailments.

-Striking a balance on pricing these new medications and delivering them based on the market needs has been a more significant challenge.
+Striking a balance on pricing these new medications and delivering them based on the market needs has become a significant challenge.

-The companies have been adopting a mixture of organic growth and acquisition path to enhance profitability.
+Companies have been adopting both organic growth and acquisition paths to enhance profitability.

-When some mergers and acquisitions finished under government scrutiny to prevent high drug prices, others did not realize the anticipated synergies leading to financial distress.
+When some companies made mergers and acquisitions under government scrutiny to prevent high drug prices, others did not anticipate these synergies leading to considerable financial distress.

-The development of Internet has influenced a lot to how the Pharmaceutical companies strategize and function.
-The firms now have to handle customers that have a good deal of health information at their disposal which may necessarily not be accurate all of the time.
+The development of the internet has dramatically influenced how pharmaceutical companies strategize and function.
+The firms now have to handle customers who have a good deal of health-related information at their disposal at all times, which might or might not be accurate.